 In the "Settings" page of the internal website, the box "services" has the item "Dynamic DNS".
-Clicking the button "Set" opens a page related to the dynamic DNS.
+Clicking the button "Set" opens a page related to the Dynamic DNS.
 This page provides some items needed by the DynDNS service:

-- Activation of the service, to enable/disable the agent - If the service is active, current status of the agent and IP address currently accessible on the internet - Provider of the service, selectable from the options above (see §Error!
-Reference source not found.) - Host name (the name associated with the LAN interface, which must be set in your browser to access it) - Username (required by the update algorithm to authenticate the LAN interface) - Password (required by the update algorithm to authenticate the LAN interface)
+- Activation of the service, to enable/disable the agent - If the service is active, current status of the agent and IP address currently accessible on the internet - Provider of the service, selectable from the options above (see §6.1) - Hostname (the name associated with the LAN Server, which must be set in your browser to access it) - Username (required by the update algorithm to authenticate the LAN Server) - Password (required by the update algorithm to authenticate the LAN Server)

-11.FTP server
+8. FTP server